dryzzl/home-lab-monitor/README.md

 http://127.0.0.1:8000/metrics

 5. Launch the frontend
   Open frontend/index.html using Live Server (recommended) or your preferred local web server.

-I would also add one more section

-This makes your GitHub stand out much more.

 This Project Features ...
   Live CPU, memory, and disk usage monitoring